San Diego’s Economy

 Cybersecurity

 San Diego has emerged as a leader for the development of cybersecurity technology and the delivery of cyber-related services.
-The region’s healthy ecosystem, including its strong military presence, world-class academic institutions, incubators and strong partnerships between industry associations and governments, has positioned San Diego as a hub for cyber operations.
-Today, there are more than 150 firms in the San Diego region focused exclusively on cyber.
+The region’s innovation ecosystem, including its strong military presence, world-class academic institutions, incubators, and partnerships between industry associations and governments, has positioned San Diego as a hub for cyber operations.
+Today, there are nearly 1,000 firms in the San Diego region focused exclusively on cyber, with nearly 26,000 total impacted jobs.
 See the Industry Profile.

 Defense